Update: October 19, 2020

 You might think from the photo above that there would be a small pucker.

-To avoid that, I just make sure to hold it tightly as I sew.
+To avoid that, I just make sure to hold the jacket tightly in front of and behind the zipper foot as I sew.

 Let’s look at how that stitching line looks near the snap: